duggerd/KFDtool/README.md

 Keys and groups of keys can be saved to an AES-256 encrypted key container file, which can then be selected and loaded into a target device in one operation.

+Operations encapsulated with encryption (commonly referred to as FIPS mode) are not supported at this time.

 Supported Manual Rekeying Features (TIA-102.AACD-A)

 * 2.3.1 Keyload